h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_Quiz.md

 ## Question 15

 ### Problem Statement
-Consider CART's approach to regression problems.
+Consider CART's approach (using Gini impurity for classification, MSE for regression) to regression problems.

 | Feature1 | Feature2 | Target |
 |----------|----------|--------|